knurff/intellistart-java-2022-NPE_HUNTERS/README.md

 - `POST /bookings/{bookingId}` - update a booking
 - `DELETE /bookings/{bookingId}` - delete a booking
 - `POST /users/interviewers` - grant Interviewer role to a user
-- `DELETE /users/interviewers/<interviewer-id>` - revoke Interviewer role from a user
+- `DELETE /users/interviewers/{interviewer-id}` - revoke Interviewer role from a user
 - `GET /users/interviewers` - get list of all interviewers
 - `POST /users/coordinators` - grant Coordinator role to a user
-- `DELETE /users/coordinators/<coordinator-id>` - revoke coordinator role
+- `DELETE /users/coordinators/{coordinator-id}` - revoke coordinator role
 - `GET /users/coordinators` - get list of all coordinators

-### Setting up the project
+### Running the project out of the box

+This application has everything needed for hosting it, though commands below require Docker.
+If you want to run latest version of this API:
+- `docker compose -f docker-compose.api-pull.yml up -d` to start
+- `docker compose -f docker-compose.api-pull.yml down` to stop

+If you are making changes to the code:
+- `docker compose -f docker-compose.api-build.yml up -d` to start
+- `docker compose -f docker-compose.api-build.yml down` to stop

-Setting up a project with docker:
+### Setting up the project on your own

 In order to create a project image, run:
 - `docker build -t image_name:tag .` (dot character specifies current directory as path for Dockerfile)

 The project utilizes two dockerfiles:
 - `Dockerfile` - main docker file for provisioning an API image
 - `Dockerfile.db` - docker file to create an image of database based on PostgreSQL prefilled with data from src/main/resources/init.sql

-In order to run an application with docker compose, use either:
-`docker-compose -f docker-compose.api-pull up -d`
-OR
-`docker-compose -f docker-compose.api-build up -d`

 The project utilizes three docker compose files:
 - `docker-compose.db-only` - docker compose to provision only a database based on Dockerfile.db docker file